BiAPoL/AMHCT_Bio_Image_Analysis_2025/docs/napari_apoc_omero_workflow/workflow_creation.md

 :align: center
 ```

-Once you are connected, change the "Group" to "RegBioMed" and set the "User" to "Marcelo Leomil Zoccoler".
+Once you are connected, change the "Group" to "RegBioMed" and set the "User" to "Marcelo Leomil Zoccoler" or "All".
 This will give you access to the images you will be using during the course.
 You should see the Project "Segmentation with ML".

 ```{image} ./apoc_omero_7.png
 :alt: OMERO Browser